Swiss students drive rocket research forward

 Such a test would normally require a special permit in Switzerland.
 But because the rocket’s tip is suspended from a cable with an emergency stop function on a crane jib, Colibri is legally classified as a ground object.
 The test must be conducted at least 200 metres away from the nearest residential building.
 That requirement is amply met.

-Swiss austronat Claude Nicollier plays mentor
+Swiss astronaut Claude Nicollier plays mentor

 They built the rocket with simple and cheap materials.
 “Typically, the Colibri’s tanks are pipes from a construction site that we obtained and modified,” Böhning says.
 The team also relies on 3D printing to be able to replace certain parts within a very short time, independently of suppliers.